Skip to main content

 explainer

-Since July, 2022, there have been more than 1,500 cases of mpox confirmed in Canada, according to the Public Health Agency of Canada.
+In Canada, Toronto public health officials have said there have been a spike in reported cases.
+As of July 31, a total of 93 cases have been confirmed this year, compared to 21 confirmed cases reported for the same period last year.
 The viral infection is not typically endemic in Canada, but the rise in cases has put infectious disease experts on alert in many parts of the world.

 Here’s what you need to know about the virus, how it spreads and what steps to take to ensure you’re protected.